 As a final note, a responsible breeder has a detailed screening process for the adoption of one of their puppies.
 An ethical breeder will require sufficient background information in order to ensure each puppy is going to a good home.
 Don't be surprised if you are asked to complete an extensive questionnaire before you can reserve a puppy.
 If the interview goes well, you should request to set up an appointment and a good breeder will welcome a visit at their home so that you can meet the mother of your puppy, as well as ensure that your puppy is coming from a clean and well-maintained facility.
 Finally, a professional breeder can offer a number of resources to help you prepare for being a dog owner, and will offer support throughout the lifetime of your puppy.

 Once you decide that you are ready to adopt an Ashling Place Labrador puppy, we highly suggest you take steps to make a reservation request.
 At this point we will ask you to provide us with some background information so that we can determine whether or not an Ashling Place Labrador is the right kind of dog for your home.

 Once you complete the screening process, we will follow up with you to discuss the next steps.
-We require a non-refundable deposit of $300 when your reservation is officially placed and the balance will be due once your puppy reaches 6 weeks old.
+We require a non-refundable deposit when your reservation is officially placed and the balance will be due once your puppy reaches 6 weeks old.
 While we do not reserve puppies based on color or gender, preference is given in the order in which the reservation was received.

 Once your reservation is placed, you can expect to receive emails, including pictures of the litter once they are whelped, every week so that you don’t miss out on this wonderful time of their lives.*Please note, we do NOT allow puppy buyers to visit the litter during the first 6 weeks in order to ensure the health and well-being of the litter.